 As aforementioned, it considers a few factors such as the household income and the family members respective of the dependency status whether the student is dependent or independent with a spouse or even independent student with dependents other than a spouse.

 The formula for EFC classifies into a standard and simplified format for each applicant.

 The applicants who are eligible for the simplified formula will not be required to fill in much financial information to estimate their EFC.

 This simplified EFC formula is generally for families with lower incomes.
 It is mostly with earnings below $49,000, and also those who currently benefit from federal assistance programs, such as Medicaid, the Supplemental Security Income Program, or the Free & Reduced Price School Lunch Programs and more.

 Other common forms of federal need-based aid are as follows -

 Federal Perkins Loan

-Ultimately, one thing that you should keep in your mind is EFC is not the amount of money your parents or you have to pay, but instead, it helps the federal government and your school decide how much financial aid you will receive based on the information you have provided in the FAFSA.
+Ultimately, one thing that you should keep in your mind is EFC is not the amount of money you or your parents have to pay.
+Still, instead, it helps the federal government and your school decide how much financial aid you will receive based on the information you have provided in the FAFSA.

 COA - EFC = Financial need.

 It looks so simple, just subtracting it from your school’s (COA) Cost Of Attendance.
 Your financial need can’t exceed your cost of attendance.